 As always, having to earn something makes you appreciate it that much more.
 I hope this blog post reminds those who didn’t have to achieve their citizenship what a gift it is and how lucky we are to be in the U.S.A.

-Update: Other comments and related stories can be found in this Hacker News thread.
+Edit: Other comments and related stories can be found in this Hacker News thread.
 Thanks for getting it to #2!